jalvesaq/Nvim-R/README.md

 ## Installation

-If you use a plugin manager, such as [vim-plug], follow its instructions on how to install plugins from github.
+If you use a plugin manager, follow its instructions on how to install plugins from github.

 To install the stable version of the plugin, if using [vim-plug], put this in your `vimrc`/`init.vim`: